equip/framework/docs/index.md

 }
 ```

 This action can only be used with a server request that contains a body.
-It uses a domain-specific class `Authentication` that contains this applications rules for handling logins.
+It uses a domain-specific class `Authentication` that contains this application's rules for handling logins.
 It operates on a value object called `LoginInput` that contains this logic:

 ```php
 namespace Acme\Input;